yet-another-acct/smml_project/README.md

 Usage: the notebooks are set up to be friendly for use: evaluating the top cell will be enough to evaluate the rest.

-The `searches.py` script can be used to run back all the grid searches.
+Otherwise, the `searches.py` script can be used to run all the grid searches.